-Each student in the Bachelor of Music degree must complete 30 course credits outside the School of Music that will provide a broad education.
+Each student in the bachelor of music degree must complete 30 courses credits outside the School of Music that will provide a broad education.
 The College is transitioning from the Liberal Arts Foundations to Liberal Arts Inquiry general education requirements.
 Entering first-year and transfer students who are entering the University with less than 32 credits will meet their general education requirements by completing the LAI.
-Continuing students, transfer students, and readmitted students who are enrolling in the University with 64 credits or more in the 2019/2020 school year, or 96 credits in the 2020/2021 school year will meet their general education requirements by completing the LAF.
+Continuing students, transfer students, and readmitted student who are enrolling in the University with 32 credits or more in the 2018/2019 school year, 64 credits or more in the 2019/2020 school year, or 96 credits in the 2020/2021 school year will meet their general education requirements by completing the LAF.
 This will hold true even if a student declares a new major that did not exist prior to the implementation of the LAI or chooses to meet major requirements for the catalog year they graduate.